 On Wednesday, the World Bank announced a $500 million loan to support India’s social protection program for strengthening the informal working class to overcome the pandemic distress.

 The Rs 3717.28 crore loan is said to create financial flexibility for the states to overcome the current pandemic as well as future climatic and disaster shocks.

 World Bank Country Director in India, Junaid Ahmad said that “in a context where countries are increasingly facing cycles of an economic, pandemic, and climate shocks, investment in social protection is aimed at building the resilience of economies and livelihoods of communities.

-“Devolution of funds under the 15th Finance Commission recommendations will help states create a more adaptive social protection system, provide support to excluded groups and cater to context-specific needs, not only for COVID-19 but also for any future crisis, ecological risk, or natural disaster.
+“Devolution of funds under the 15th Finance Commission recommendations will help states create a more adaptive social protection system, provide support to excluded groups, and cater to context-specific needs, not only for COVID-19 but also for any future crisis, ecological risk, or natural disaster.

 Enhanced disaster relief funds to geographically targeted hot-spot districts will support states during the current phase of the pandemic and any future waves.
 Finally, the government has announced new urban platforms.
-The programme will strengthen these platforms to deepen social protection coverage in urban areas.”
+The program will strengthen these platforms to deepen social protection coverage in urban areas.”

 The World Bank’s concessionary lending arm, International Development Association (IDA) will finance $112.50 million out of the $500 million.

 The rest $387.50 million will be loaned by the International Bank for Reconstruction and Development (IBRD).
 The final maturity will be 18.5 years, which includes a first years grace period.